Every Good Friday, the question is raised again, “Why did Jesus have to die?”

 In subsequent essays I will propose more positively what knowledge is (what I will characterize as intentional conformity) and argue for inherent realism of essential natures over and against physicalist accounts of even sense knowledge, and against nominalism which is at the heart of such accounts.
 Indeed, I hope to show how modern empirical science itself rests on and aims to uncover inherent essential natures.
 Finally, I will argue that our grasp of inherent essential natures is evidence of our spiritual nature enforming what about us is also physical.
 This will show that we are at least partially spiritual beings, and will be further evidence that physicalism is false.

 What knowledge is not, and cannot be (exclusively).

-In my lackluster teenage years, I did manage to excelled somewhat in math and science, and as one does in the affluent culture of an Orange County, California, all-boys Catholic college prep high school, I supposed I should go to college and study for a career in engineering.
+In my lackluster teenage years, I did manage to excel somewhat in math and science, and as one does in the affluent culture of an Orange County, California, all-boys Catholic college-prep high school, I supposed I should go to college and study for a career in engineering.
 I suppose my exposure to academic philosophy and theology in my senior year must have resonated with my speculative bent, for I found the mercenary pursuit of science in engineering to be rather hollow, and, coupled with academic setbacks, led me to re-evaluate not only my choice of career, but also my commitment to the Catholic faith.

 Up to that point, I was like most people who appreciated the accomplishments of science, but was never exactly in thrall of the technological achievements.
 My experience learning to program the newly accessible personal computers caused me no little frustration, and left me rather underwhelmed by the marvels of which computers were capable.